ruslan-fidesio/ionic-tabs-like-navigation/README.md

 navigation-item
     - state : state to navigate to (ui-sref)
-    - root-state : root state to compare to (used in nested states)
+    - root-state : root state to compare to for active class (used in nested states)
     - href : if state is not defined, href is generated from this attribute
     - target : link target is generated from this attribute
     - title : text title